legobuff/workshop-pe/exercises/part03-kubernetes-Jenkins.md

 Finished: SUCCESS
 ```

-## Part 5 - Check your image build.
+## Part 5 - Check your image build

 You should be able to run now `docker container run --rm -p 8080:8080 YOURDTRURL/REPO/webapp:k8s-BUILDNUMBER`